 Kate Adams is a Boulder native who began dancing at Boulder Ballet at the age of 3.
 In Colorado, she has had the chance to compete in the Denver Ballet Guild’s Young Dancers Competition where she received 2nd place in 2010 and 6th place in 2014.
 As she rose through the school, Kate also had opportunities to attend summer programs such as The Harid Conservatory, Pacific Northwest Ballet, Atlanta Ballet, and Texas Ballet Theater.
 After graduating high school, she moved to Georgia to study with the Atlanta Ballet.
 In her two years with Atlanta, she was given the opportunity both years to perform in the snow and flower corps alongside the Atlanta Ballet company in John McFall’s The Nutcracker.
 Kate has since moved back to Boulder where she is excited to continue working with Boulder Ballet while pursuing a Health Sciences degree online through the University of South Dakota.
-This is Kate’s first season as an Apprentice Dancer with Boulder Ballet.
+This is Kate’s second season as an Apprentice Dancer with Boulder Ballet.

 Alexis Greenberger fell in love with ballet when she saw the Nutcracker at the age of two in Pittsburgh, Pennsylvania.
 She enrolled in classes the following year with Pittsburgh Youth Ballet, and completed her training at The School of Oregon Ballet Theatre.
 She went on to dance with The Israel Ballet for three seasons before returning to the states to dance with The Sarasota Ballet.
 Lexi also performed with The Suzanne Farrell Ballet before moving to Boulder at the end of 2015.
 She most recently performed with Briah Danse and is thrilled to perform with Boulder Ballet this season.